-The Warsaw Philharmonic (Filharmonia Narodowa w Warszawie) was founded in 1901 on the initiative of a group of Polish aristocrats, financiers and representatives of the music world.
-Notable members of this group included Natalia, Stefan and Stanislaw Lubomirski, Maurycy and Tomasz Zamoyski, Wladyslaw Tyszkiewicz, Leopold Julian Kronenberg, Ludwik Grossman, Emil Mlynarski, Aleksander Rajchman, Marian Sokolowski.
+The Warsaw Philharmonic (Filharmonia Narodowa w Warszawie) was founded in 1901 on the initiative of a group of Polish aristocrats, financiers, and representatives of the music world.
+Notable members of this group included Natalia, Stefan, and Stanislaw Lubomirski, Maurycy and Tomasz Zamoyski, Wladyslaw Tyszkiewicz, Leopold Julian Kronenberg, Ludwik Grossman, Emil Mlynarski, Aleksander Rajchman, and Marian Sokolowski.

 Architect Karol Kozlowski designed the institution's building in an eclectic style, modeling it on the Paris Opera.

 With the outbreak of World War II, the Warsaw Philharmonic suspended its activities and its building was subsequently destroyed.
-After the war, the ensemble was reassembled in time to perform during the 1947/48 season.
-Reconstruction of the Philharmonic's building, in an entirely different style, was completed in 1955.
-On February 21st, 1955, in honor of the orchestra's inauguration of the new season in the new edifice, the Warsaw Philharmonic was renamed the National Philharmonic.
-In the years immediately following, the orchestra was expanded and the concert hall equipped with an organ.
-A professional mixed choir was also organized with Zbigniew Soja assuming leadership over this body.
-The Philharmonic's art directors since World War II have included Olgierd Straszynski (1945-1946), Andrzej Panufnik (1946-1947), Jan Maklakiewicz (1947-1948), Witold Rudzinski (1948-1949), Wladyslaw Raczkowski, Witold Rowicki (1950-1955 and 1958-1977), Bohdan Wodiczko (1955-1958), Kazimierz Kord (since 1977).
-Currently, Antoni Wit occupies this position.
+After the war, the ensemble was reassembled in time to perform during the 1947-1948 season.
+Reconstruction of the Philharmonic's buildingwas completed in 1955 in a new and completely different style than its predecessor.
+On 21st February 1955, the Warsaw Philharmonic was renamed the National Philharmonic in honor of the orchestra's inauguration of the new season in the new edifice.
+In the years immediately following, the orchestra was expanded and the concert hall was equipped with an organ.
+A professional mixed choir was also organized with Zbigniew Soja as its leader.
+The Philharmonic's art directors since World War II have included Olgierd Straszynski (1945-1946), Andrzej Panufnik (1946-1947), Jan Maklakiewicz (1947-1948), Witold Rudzinski (1948-1949), Wladyslaw Raczkowski, Witold Rowicki (1950-1955 and 1958-1977), Bohdan Wodiczko (1955-1958), Kazimierz Kord (since 1977), Antoni Wit, and Jacek Kaspszyk, the current director.

-The ensemble of the National Philharmonic has completed over one hundred tours that have spanned five continents.
-It regularly receives invitations to perform at some of the world's most famous musical venues, including the Carnegie Hall, Chicago Symphony Hall, Berliner Philharmonie, Royal Festival Hall, Suntory Hall, La Scala, La Fenice, Musikverein.
+The ensemble of the National Philharmonic has completed over 100 tours that have spanned five continents.
+It regularly receives invitations to perform at some of the world's most famous musical venues, including the Carnegie Hall, Chicago Symphony Hall, Berliner Philharmonie, Royal Festival Hall, Suntory Hall, La Scala, La Fenice, and Musikverein.

 The National Philharmonic's other credits include numerous recordings for Polish and foreign record labels, including Polskie Nagrania, Deutsche Grammophon, Philips and CD Accord.
 Its recordings for the latter company in particular have brought it a number of distinctions.
 Award-winning albums have featured both Polish music, represented by the works of Chopin, Szymanowski, Gorecki, Lutoslawski, Panufnik, Penderecki and Szymanski, and pieces from the world repertoire, among them the complete symphonies of Beethoven.

-The National Philharmonic's achievements also include a number of world premiere recordings, the most notable among these being Krzysztof Penderecki's SIEDEM BRAM JEROZOLIMY / SEVEN GATES OF JERUSALEM and Roman Maciejewski's REQUIEM – MISSA PRO DEFUNCTIS.
+The National Philharmonic's achievements also include a number of world premiere recordings, the most notable among these being Krzysztof Penderecki's Seven Gates of JERUSALEM and Roman Maciejewski's REQUIEM – MISSA PRO DEFUNCTIS.

 Each season, the Philharmonic organizes many symphonic concerts, recitals and chamber music evenings.
 These invariably involve the participation of some of Poland's most exceptional musicians as well as artists from around the world.

-One of the more important events organized each year at the National Philharmonic is the FORUM LUTOSLAWSKIEGO / LUTOSLAWSKI FORUM, which features concerts of 20th century music and a number of exhibitions, lectures and panel discussions.
+One of the more important events organized each year at the National Philharmonic is the Lutoslawski Forum, which features concerts of 20th century music and a number of exhibitions, lectures, and panel discussions.

 Polish Music Information Center